 In a global economy, maritime container terminals are under pressure to optimise their operations in order to drive efficiencies and meet the demands of corporations’ global outsourcing strategies.
 In order to achieve this and maintain its position as a market leader in its sector, Mariner’s terminals have set in motion long term expansion projects including investments in infrastructure, IT and automation and cargo handling equipment.
 Expansion and development of our facilities is vital to accommodate ever increasing traffic and allows our clients to increase their volumes through our terminals with confidence in our performance.
 Complex software systems coordinate a ballet of container movements designed to minimise waiting time for cargo as well as reduce the number of man-hours and crane time required for each container.
 This is combined with modern equipment incorporating the latest technological advances and eco-friendly systems.

 Leading the ship-to-rail market in the Baltic States.

-In April 2011 BCT almost doubled its railway infrastructure.
-The terminal now serves 64 (80 foot) rail platforms simultaneously.
+BCT almost doubled its railway infrastructure and the terminal now serves 64 (80 foot) rail platforms simultaneously.
 This new capacity allows the direct proximity of container storage to the rail access zones and a more efficient shunting of block trains, giving BCT a comparative advantage over other terminals in the region.
 This investment makes BCT a leading player in the ship-to-rail market in the Riga Freeport.

-Two more key developments include the construction of additional warehousing and the implementation of an automated gate operating system for container deliveries has also been set in place in Riga with OCR technology linked to the TOS allowing for efficient and faster processing.
-This new system allows the automatic container acceptance and release by rail to and from the terminal.
+The implementation of an automated gate operating system for container deliveries has also been set in place in Riga with OCR technology linked to the TOS allowing for efficient and faster processing.
+This new system allows the automatic container acceptance and release by road or rail to and from the terminal.
 In addition, it provides real-time tracking and tracing of railcars and containers, thus improving management control and acquiring historical information of all container movements.
 This system is also being implemented in Venice and is showing the same benefits and advantages.